 Now, decades later, the ERA is surging forward again.
 In 2017, Nevada became the 36th State to ratify.
 In 2018, Illinois became the 37th.
-With just one more state, the ERA will reach the threshold set by Article V of the Constitution, which provides that an amendment is effective when ratified by three-quarters of the states.
+In 2020 Virginia became the 38th, reaching the threshold set by Article V of the Constitution, which provides that an amendment is effective when ratified by three-quarters of the states.